-We are not a commercial production line – in fact we are the only fully registered home bakers in the Cumbria area – which is quite an achievement.
+We are not a commercial production line – in fact when we set this up – we were (and probable still are) the only fully registered home bakers in the Cumbria area – which is quite an achievement.

 Every week we learn and grow – new ideas and feedback are always welcome.
 We aim to reduce the long ingredient lists to just the few important things that are really needed.

 The treats are slow baked – which makes them nice and crunchy for your pet – and helps them keep longer.
 Please note – not all the flavours are in stock all the time – I may have to bake so allow 3 – 4 days Not all the bakes are always in stock – so If I can’t fill the order for any reason – or it will take longer than normal – I will email you and let you know. – Your order will be prepared as a whole and sent out in one box.

 We have a very strict policy as to what goes into our bakes.
 It has to be as basic a product as possible.

 Fresh fruit and vegetables – washed – skins left on – grated raw and baked into the dough to keep all the vitamins and goodness in side the treats.
 Meats are from the butcher’s or cold counter – we don’t boil them to a pulp and just use the liquid – we puree the raw meat and use it fresh in the treats so that they keep all the roughage and proteins in tact.